-John Kozarich, Ph.D. has served as a director of the Company since April 2015.
-Dr. Kozarich is Chairman and President of ActivX Biosciences in La Jolla, California.
+John W. Kozarich, Ph.D. has served as a director of the Company since April 2015.
+Dr. Kozarich currently serves in the position of Distinguished Scientist, Executive Adviser and Director of ActivX Biosciences, a biotechnology company and wholly owned subsidiary of Kyorin Pharmaceutical Co.
+Ltd. Dr. Kozarich served as Chairman and President of ActivX from 2004 until April 2017 and joined ActivX as CEO, President and Chief Research & Development Officer in 2001.
 From 1992 to 2001, he was vice president at Merck Research Laboratories and previously held professorships at the University of Maryland and Yale University School of Medicine.
-Dr. Kozarich is also an adjunct professor of Chemical Physiology at the Scripps Research Institute and serves on several boards, including QLT, Inc., Ligand Pharmceuticals and the Board of Trustees of the Gordon Research Conferences.
-He is also a recent recipient of the Distinguished Scientist Award from the San Diego Section of the American Chemical Society.
+Dr. Kozarich is also an adjunct professor of Chemical Physiology at the Scripps Research Institute and serves as Chairman of the Board of Ligand Pharmaceuticals and of Intec Pharma.
+Previously, he served on the boards of QLT, Inc., Corium Intl. and the Board of Trustees of the Gordon Research Conferences.
+He is a recent recipient of the Distinguished Scientist Award from the San Diego Section of the American Chemical Society.
 Dr. Kozarich earned his B.S. in chemistry, summa cum laude, from Boston College, his Ph.D. in biological chemistry from the Massachusetts Institute of Technology, and was an NIH Postdoctoral Fellow at Harvard University.